lykmapipo/sails-hook-seed/README.md

 Fork this repo and push in your ideas.
 Do not forget to add a bit of test(s) of what value you adding.

+# TODO
+- [ ] Removing id from find conditions
+- [ ] Allow specifying find attributes
+- [ ] Use rails migrations dependencies style to allow seeding for associations

 ## Licence

 Copyright (c) 2015 lykmapipo & Contributors